jarus/blog/projects.rst

 Projects
 ========

-The most of my projects are written in Python but sometimes was an other language the better choice.
+Most of my projects are written in Python but sometimes another language was just the better choice.

 Open Source
 -----------

 All of my open source projects are hosted on `GitHub`_ or `BitBucket`_.
 Pull Requets are always welcome!
-Most of my projects are also testing on `Travis CI`_.
+Most of my projects are also tested on `Travis CI`_.

 Flask extensions
 ****************

-My contribute to the `Flask extension`_ ecosystem system.
+My contributions to the `Flask extension`_ ecosystem.

 .. github-repo:: jarus/flask-testing